pulumi/docs/pulumi-hugo/themes/default/content/blog/aws-lambda-container-support/index.md

 ## Example: Serverless Video Thumbnailer with AWS Lambda and Pulumi

-{{% notes type="warning" %}}
-Pulumi AWS provider version 3.17.0 or higher is required to run the example below.
-The 3.17.0 release is currently in progress; the blog will be updated after it's published.
-We will also add a link to the full example.
-{{% /notes %}}

 Let's walk through the steps to build an example application with container-based AWS Lambda.
 In this scenario, a function runs every time a new video is uploaded to an Amazon S3 bucket.
 It relies on FFmpeg tools to produce a thumbnail of the uploaded video and uploads the thumbnail back to the same S3 bucket.

 We'll use Pulumi to provision the necessary resources.
+You can check out the [full source code](https://github.com/pulumi/examples/tree/master/aws-ts-lambda-thumbnailer) in the Pulumi Examples.

 ### Define a Dockerfile

 Here are the key features of the container image for our Thumbnailer:

-- Based on the `jrottenberg/ffmpeg` image (an Alpine distribution)
+- Based on the `amazon/aws-lambda-nodejs:12` image
-- Installs `Node.js` to execute our custom code
 - Installs AWS CLI to copy objects to and from S3
+- Installs FFmpeg to process video files
 - Copies the `index.js` with function implementation
-- Points the `ENTRYPOINT` to `aws-lambda-ric` (Node.js Runtime Interface Client)
+- Points the `index.handler` command

+You can find the full Dockerfile [here](https://github.com/pulumi/examples/blob/master/aws-ts-lambda-thumbnailer/docker-ffmpeg-thumb/Dockerfile).

 ### Create an S3 Bucket